MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an
+**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+A publ